tanaikech/Gemini-Powered-Dynamic-Pseudo-RAG-for-Efficient-Script-Generation/README.md

 ### 2. When you want to generate a script with your prompt and the sources from Stackoverflow

+You can see the details of StackExchange API at [here](https://api.stackexchange.com/).

 ```javascript
 function sample1() {
   const prompt = "### your prompt ###";